What Are Dental Bridges?

 What To Expect From The Dental Bridges Procedure

 When you schedule a consultation with Dr. Gallardo, he will review your options and help you choose the best one for your situation.
-As a specialized periodontist with almost three decades of experience, Dr. Gallardo is adept in placing beautiful, natural-looking dental bridges and implants.
+As a specialized periodontist with almost three decades of experience, Dr. Gallardo is adept at placing beautiful, natural-looking dental bridges and implants.

 The placement procedure varies based on the type of bridge.
-With a traditional dental bridge, Dr. Gallardo may reshape your natural teeth to accept the crown, or place dental implants for support.
+With a traditional dental bridge, Dr. Gallardo may reshape your natural teeth to accept the crown or place dental implants for support.

 Your dental bridge will be specially crafted to fit your mouth using an impression taken from your teeth and gums.
 While creating your permanent bridge, Dr. Gallardo will give you a temporary one to wear.
 When the new, permanent bridge is placed, adjustments will be made to ensure a proper, precise fit.
 Temporary cement may be used in the procedure to ensure correct placement before permanent installation.